jval88/friends-list-rails-bootstrap-practice/README.md

-# README
+# Friends List APP

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Test App for Adding Friends to Friends List using Rails and Bootstrap

 * Ruby version